 With a common name like “crown of thorns,” this succulent needs some good publicity.
 You don’t have to look very far to find great attributes.
 Heat tolerant and drought resistant, the crown of thorns plant is a real gem.
-You can plant crown of thorns in the garden in warm climates.
+You can plant crown of thorns in the gardens of warm climates.
 Read on for tips about growing crown of thorns outdoors.

 Growing Crown of Thorns Plant Outdoors

 Lots of people grow a crown of thorns plant (Euphorbia milii) as a unique houseplant, and unique it is.
 Also called crown of thorns euphorbia, it’s one of the few succulents with real leaves – thick, fleshy, and tear-shaped.
 The leaves appear on stems that are armed with sharp, inch-long (2.5 cm.) spines.
 The plant gets its common name from the legend that the thorny crown worn by Jesus at his crucifixion was made from sections of this plant.

 The crown of thorns euphorbia species hails from Madagascar.
 The plants first came to this country as novelties.
 More recently, growers have developed new cultivars and species that make growing crown of thorns outdoors more attractive.